Overcoming temperature limits in the optical cooling of solids using light-dressed states

-Finally, we point out that the cooling process could be observed directly via the scattering of the driving laser.
-Fig.\ \ref{fig:emspec} shows the spectrum of the light from an SiV driven in the cooling regime.
-It contains two sidebands around the laser frequency, forming a Mollow triplet\ \cite{mollow_power_1969}, and four broader peaks near to the original emission lines.
-Consistent with the phonon heat currents in Fig.\ \ref{fig:emspec}, the total intensity on the blue side of the laser exceeds that on the red side as heat is transferred from the phonons to the field.
+The DASC process could be observed via the scattering of the driving laser.
+Fig.~\ref{fig:emspec} shows the spectrum of the light from an SiV driven in the cooling regime.
+It contains two sidebands around the laser frequency, forming a Mollow triplet~\cite{mollow_power_1969}, and four broader peaks near to the original emission lines.
+The scattered intensity at frequencies above the driving, at $f_l=-400$ GHz, is greater than that below it, so on average the scattering increases the energy of the photons.
+The energy they gain corresponds, by energy conservation, to that lost by the phonons, and this blueshifting of the scattering demonstrates that heat is being removed from the crystal.

-In conclusion, we have proposed and analyzed an approach to the optical cooling of solids using quasi-resonant excitation of optically-active defect states.
-Our approach applies at temperatures where the defect states have narrow, well-resolved emission lines, and evolve coherently under laser driving.
-It could overcome the temperature limitations inherent in optical cooling using rare-earths, set by the width of the electronic manifolds $E_{\mathrm{man}}$, by using laser dressing to enhance the cooling powers at temperatures $kT\gtrsim E_{\mathrm{man}}$.
-This could allow systems with small $E_{\mathrm{man}}$, such as the group-IV color centers in diamond, to nonetheless cool effectively.
+In conclusion, we have proposed and analyzed an approach to the optical cooling of solids using quasi-resonant excitation of optically-active defect states in a low-temperature regime.
+Our approach could overcome the temperature limitations inherent in optical cooling using rare-earths, set by the gaps within the electronic manifolds, by using laser dressing to control the frequencies of the phonon transitions.
+This allows the process to take advantage of the maximum in the phonon heat absorption rate for transition energies $\sim kT$ and so produce a large cooling power.
+This could allow systems such as the group-IV color centers in diamond to cool effectively.
 The dressed-state enhancement, along with the fast radiative rates, leads to predicted cooling powers many orders of magnitude greater than could be obtained using rare-earths, down to temperatures of a few Kelvin.
 An interesting question is the maximum temperature at which these processes could be effective.
-While the Born-Markov theory will eventually break down, it is likely that the upper limit in practice will be set by the breakdown of the four-level model and the absorption and decay arising from other states.
+While the Born-Markov theory will eventually break down, it is likely that the upper limit in practice will be set by the breakdown of the four-level model and the absorption and decay arising from other states~\cite{supplement}.